ansible-collections/community.hashi_vault/docs/docsite/rst/localenv_developer_guide.rst

 -------------------------

 * Use ``files/.output`` to hold generated artifacts.
-* Anything generated should be ``.gitignore``d; conversely anything not in a ``.gitignore`` should not be overwritten or modified by this process.
+* Anything generated should be in a ``.gitignore``; conversely anything not in a ``.gitignore`` should not be overwritten or modified by this process.
 That is, there should be no changes to git status that arise from this.
 * Consider providing a ``setup.sh`` to avoid having to manually run ``ansible-`` commands.
 It should ideally operate correctly regardless of the current working directory.
 * Generate a usable ``integration_config.yml`` that allows for using the result of the localenv.
 Generate it within the role output, not outside the role.
 Copy it to the right location, but do not overwrite an existing one.
 * If the role has external dependencies, try to codify those in file(s) that can be used by the right tool, like ``requirements.yml`` for ``ansible-galaxy``, etc.